Omar8345/hashnode-blogs-backup/cl6jefsbf0b7ixvnvhea7fgiv.md

 cd my-auth-api
 ```

-After that, let's setup our **Prisma** scheme and our *MySQL* database, so first of all let's get the database, for this guide, we will use [**PlanetScale**](https://planetscale.com) or generally a *MySQL* database, it should be the same process, just update your **Scheme configs**.
+After that, let's set up our **Prisma** schema and our *MySQL* database, so first of all let's get the database, for this guide, we will use [**PlanetScale**](https://planetscale.com) or generally a *MySQL* database, it should be the same process, just update your **Schema configs**.

-So, head over to *PlanetScale* and create a new *database* if you don't have one yet, it will take a few minutes to get ready, just be paitent, once done, click on **Connect**, choose *Prisma* from the dropdown menu and copy the `.env` file content:
+So, head over to *PlanetScale* and create a new *database* if you don't have one yet, it will take a few minutes to get ready, just be patient, once done, click on **Connect**, choose *Prisma* from the dropdown menu and copy the `.env` file content:

 ![](https://i.postimg.cc/R0p449L9/image.png)

-Now, let's create a `.env` file and paste the enviorment variables you just copied from **PlanetScale**.
+Now, let's create a `.env` file and paste the environment variables you just copied from **PlanetScale**.
 Now, let's setup *Prisma* 🚀:

 ```bash
 yarn add prisma @prisma/client
 ```

-Now, let's checkout our `prisma/schema.prisma` and update the configs, etc. to the following:
+Now, let's check out our `prisma/schema.prisma` and update the configs, etc. to the following:

 ```prisma
 generator client {